 The Great Depression in Washington State Project is a multimedia website that explores this important decade.
 Here you will find detailed accounts of issues, incidents, institutions, and people, along with hundreds of photographs, documents, and news articles from the period.
-This site is one of a collection of Pacific Northwest Labor and Civil Rights Projects based at the University of Washington in Seattle, which involve undergraduate and graduate students, faculty, and community members.
+This site is part of the Civil Rights and Labor History Consortium based at the University of Washington.

 Tour the project

-Start with a concise historical narrative of the Great Depression in Washington State in ten brief illustrated chapters.
+Start with a short historical narrative of the Great Depression in Washington State in ten brief illustrated chapters.